reijndert/ardufoon/README.md

 * Change volume with pushbutton
 * Play a song by dialing a number
 * Play a song by dialing folder number first and then songnumber within a few seconds
-* From serial 0009 and up: diagnostic LED implemented
-* Find the Easter Eggs ;-)
+* Diagnostic LED when available
+* Random and autoplay possible
+* Some old dutch service numbers are working :-)

 Have fun !